You can see the YouTube of this section here

+I didn't realise at this point I had missed a turning, before the village of La Almoraima.
+So took a complete different route than the Altravesur, I was much deeper into the Parque Natural than the Altravesur, that skirts around the outer rim.
+When I hit a roundabout.
+I wasn’t sure where to go, but thought it was through some big iron gates, so got through them, but Google was showing I was wrong, so I back-tracked onto where Google was showing I should be.
+This turned out to be a nightmare.
+I started up this mountain road, it was steep and went on and on and on, in fact 8 kilometers.
 There was little shade, the sun was beating down, and it was just up up up.
-I thought this was the wrong although Google maps thought I was on the right road.
+I knew I was on the wrong road although Google maps thought I was on the right road.
 Below, to my left, I could see a lake, and I thought I should be riding down by the lake, I’ve seen others on the Altravesur at this lake.
 But the lake is not part of the Altravesur route, I was much closer to the lake than the Altravesur would be.
-Anyway I had committed to this detour, if it was a detour, so I just had to keep on going to the top.
+Anyway I had committed to this detour so I just had to keep on going to the top.

 I had a good night’s sleep, we both broke-down our camps, moving our equipment into the sunshine to dry out the heavy morning dew that had soaked everything!

-Alexi set off on his way, I was still drying out my stuff and eventually got going around 10am.
+Alexie set off on his way, I was still drying out my stuff and eventually got going around 10am.
 It was another lovely sunny ride through farmland, then through vegetation lined double track, then bramble lined double track, eventually becoming a surfaced road at a small hamlet.

-We chatted whilst drinking our tea, then the owner of the rental house replied, and Sharon managed to negotiate the price right down, a bit more than I wanted to pay, but I thought I should just take it, so I can get my head down.
+We chatted whilst drinking our tea, then the owner of the Airbnb house replied, and Sharon managed to negotiate the price right down, a bit more than I wanted to pay, but I thought I should just take it, so I can get my head down.

 We walked a short way down from her house, near to where we had met in the first instance, down to Casa de Luna, the house I was to stay in.
 I'm so thankful to Sharon, it's perfect!
 And I have it all to myself.
 With three outdoor terraces, I was able to wash Bay before bringing him inside.